-As mentioned, the primary obstacle to effectuating SORNA reform is the intense emotional response from opponents of such reform.
-Fear is one immediate response: fear of increased danger from convicted sex offenders, fear of making a mistake that allows children to be harmed, fear of being seen as soft on crime or a friend of sex offenders.
-Understandably, no one wants to be responsible for making a decision that permits harm to even one child.
-To assuage that fear, legislators often choose to maintain or increase control requirements for RSOs, despite the associated costs.
-The notion of moderating reform will also evoke outrage and a desire for retribution.
-To be sure, these are not emotions unique to R&N reform; they arise to an extent in response to any criminal law reform.
-But the volume of the protests elicited by R&N reform is deafening, due to the presumed heinous nature of the related offenses and the disgust directed toward RSOs.
+As mentioned, the primary obstacle to effectuating SORNA reform is the intense emotional response from opponents of such reform.180 Fear is one immediate response: fear of increased danger from convicted "sex offenders," fear of making a mistake that allows children to be harmed, fear of being seen as soft on crime or a friend of "sex offenders."181 Understandably, no one wants to be responsible for making a decision that permits harm to even one child.
+To assuage that fear, legislators often choose to maintain or increase control requirements for RSOs, despite the associated costs.182 The notion of moderating reform will also evoke outrage and a desire for retribution.183 To be sure, these are not emotions unique to R&N reform; they arise to an extent in response to any criminal law reform.184 But the volume of the protests elicited by R&N reform is deafening, due to the presumed heinous nature of the related offenses and the disgust directed toward RSOs.

 Unfortunately, legislators-those charged with creating the policy that dictates the efficiency of the criminal legal system-are just as susceptible to such emotional responses as the general public, if not more so.
-Not only do politicians have to manage their own inherent emotional reactions, but they often stand at the focal point of the vociferous protests of their constituents.
-Under these circumstances, it takes a formidable personal constitution to resist taking the vengeful path, in favor of following a moderate, logical, economically responsible path.
-If constituents view such reforms as putting savings over safety, the legislator runs the risk of paying the price at the ballot box.
-Thus, normal human emotions are compounded in elected officials who are assailed also by the fear of not getting re-elected.
-Is 187
+Not only do politicians have to manage their own inherent emotional reactions, but they often stand at the focal point of the vociferous protests of their constituents.185 Under these circumstances, it takes a formidable personal constitution to resist taking the vengeful path, in favor of following a moderate, logical, economically responsible path.186 If constituents view such reforms as putting savings over safety, the legislator runs the risk of paying the price at the ballot box.
+Thus, normal human emotions are compounded in elected officials who are assailed also by the fear of not getting re-elected.187

-2. Compelling Economic, Legal, and Public Safety Reasons for SORNA Reform

-Despite intense popular resistance to SORNA reform, there are numerous compelling reasons for pursuing such revisions.
-The first reason was mentioned earlier: "sex offender registries" provide a valuable service to law enforcement officials aimed at enhancing public safety.
-Therefore, it is important that legislators do all they can to support them in this endeavor by crafting the most effective and efficient registration statute possible, without unnecessary-or even counterproductive-provisions.
+2. Compelling Economic, Legal, and Public Safety Reasons for SORNA Reform reason was mentioned earlier: "sex offender registries" provide a valuable service to law enforcement officials aimed at enhancing public safety.
+Therefore, it is important that legislators do all they can to support them in this endeavor by crafting the most effective and efficient registration statute possible, without unnecessary-or even counterproductive provisions.
 It makes sense to impose some special burdens on people convicted of sex offenses who pose a particular risk to the community at large.
 It does not make sense, however, to enforce provisions so broadly that they dilute public attention, waste limited law enforcement resources, hinder reintegration efforts, and, therefore, increase the threat to public safety.